klm-lab/store/README.md

  const snapshot = myStore("specific.part");
 ```

-Your can also do like React User.
+You can also do like React User.
 See below

 #### React user.
 Since your store is a hook, you will get this error if you try to get a snapshot when using event listener <br>
 > [!WARNING]
-> Hooks can only be called inside the body of a function component  ......
+> Hooks can only be called inside the body of a function component ...

 So you can use a function `getSnapshot` to get a snapShot of your store<br>
 `getDataSnapshot` for data only <br>